gbif/ipt/dataHostingCentres.md

 ## Taiwan

 The [Taiwan Biodiversity Information Facility (TaiBIF)](http://www.taibif.tw/en) provides helpdesk support to new publishers in Taiwan, and hosting support for datasets on the [TaiBIF IPT](http://taibif.tw/ipt/).
 Please contact Yu-Huang Wang <yuhuangwang@gmail.com> for assistance.

+## USA

+[VertNet](http://vertnet.org/) provides helpdesk support to new publishers in the United States, and hosting support for datasets on the [VertNet IPT](http://ipt.vertnet.org/).
+Please contact Laura Russell <	larussell@vertnet.org> for assistance.